Scripture for the Week: Philippians 2:3-11 // October 6, 2024 (Sunday)

 3 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, 4 not looking to your own interests but each of you to the interests of the others.
 5 In your relationships with one another, have the same mindset as Christ Jesus: 6 Who, being in very nature God, did not consider equality with God something to be used to his own advantage; 7 rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 8 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!
 9 Therefore God exalted him to the highest place and gave him the name that is above every name, 10 that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.

 Hallelujah!
 The Lord God has been faithful to us throughout the past week and I do believe that we all will have a life-changing testimony to share with everyone around us about God’s faithfulness in all of our lives.
 I am personally blessed this week and am hoping that you too are blessed by the same God.
 The Lord again gave us a very thought evoking Scripture passage for this week’s SftW meditation, which is Philippians 2:3-11.
 It will be easier to understand the passage we chose for our meditation, if we are able to read and understand a couple of the previous verses, which state: Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind (Philippians 2:1-2).
+Apostle Paul earnestly exhorts the followers of Jesus Christ to be like-minded having the same love, one in spirit and of one mind.
 Although, the passage we chose for our meditation is written primarily to the believers in Philippi, Apostle Paul is writing this to all God’s people across the world, that is, every believer in every age everywhere.
 Let us pray that the Lord would speak to each and every one of us as we meditate upon each word or phrase of the selected Scripture passage.

 There are numerous spiritual lessons to be learned from this passage, but our given time and space is limited to discuss only six of those lessons, which will definitely empower our spiritual life and our walk with our Lord and Savior Jesus Christ as we meditate the Scripture: